Looking for a Musky Guide?

 Are you ready for something awesome?

-Known as the fish of 10,000 cast Musky Fishing is becoming more popular sport every day I fish.
+Known as the fish of 10,000 casts Musky Fishing is becoming more and more popular every day I fish.
 Those who fish the “ELUSIVE ESOX” become celebrated Musky Hunters and we release our fish.
 Catching a trophy musky is a great and rewarding experience and can be a thrill of a lifetime.
 The Northwood’s musky season starts the Saturday before Memorial Day and closes the last day of November.
 That gives us roughly a sixth month season and a continuing pattern change during that time.
-As a leading musky guide in our area I fish about a dozen area lakes but do find a preference on just a few.
-I am always out on these lakes following just “what the heck” they are doing and on what lakes as patterns change lake to lake.
+As a leading musky guide in our area I fish several area lakes but do find a preference on just a few.
+I am always out on these lakes following just “what the heck” they are doing as patterns change lake to lake.
 It is my job to increase your chance of catching a musky by decreasing your time on the water, knowing those patterns.

 I am also a musky educator with my long experience in musky fishing and a background in fisheries and research.
 While fishing with me I will share as much information with you describing what is going on while we are on the water.
 I will also teach simple and advance technique of casting and working baits properly.